radiantearth/stac-browser/README.md

 ### supportedLocales

 A list of languages to show in the STAC Browser UI.
-The languages given here must have a corresponding JSON file in the `src/locales` folder, e.g. provide `en` (English) for the file at `src/locales/en.json`.
+The languages given here must have a corresponding JS and JSON file in the `src/locales` folder, e.g. provide `en` (English) for the files in `src/locales/en`.

 In CLI, please provide the languages separated by a space, e.g. `--supportedLocales en de fr it`